phetsims/build-a-nucleus/doc/implementation-notes.md

 - A particle is created from either the `NucleonCreatorNode` or from `createParticleFromStack()`.
 The created particle is added to the _particles_ array (unless it is a mini-atom particle).
-- The particle then moves on from the _incoming_ or _userControlled_ arrays to becoming a part of the ParticleAtom's particles if it reaches its destination in the ParticleAtom or is let go of within the play area.
+- The particle then moves on from the _incoming_ or _userControlled_ arrays to becoming a part of the particles in the ParticleAtom if it reaches its destination in the ParticleAtom or is let go of within the play area.
 - A particle is removed using `returnParticleToStack()` and / or `animateAndRemoveParticle()`.
   - Each particle deals with its disposal of its ParticleView through a disposeEmitter called when the Particle is disposed, this is typically the last step after removal of the particle from all necessary arrays.